 A customer's primary payment method will be used for payments due in a customer's subscription(s) by default.
-If you would like to change this setting, assigning one of the other payment methods to her subscription then follow these steps:
+If you would like to change this setting by assigning one of the other payment methods to a particular subscription, follow these steps:

 Navigate to the Subscription Info section on the subscription details page

 Click the Change option against Payment Method for this subscription

 Choose the Payment Method you would like to use for this subscription